Diegowh/whgg/README.md

 git clone https://github.com/Diegowh/whgg.git
 ```

-2.Install the required dependencies using `pip`:
+2. Install the required dependencies using `pip`:

 ```bash
 pip install -r requirements.txt
 ```

-3.To run this project, you will need to add the following environment variables to your .env file
+3. To run this project, you will need to add the following environment variables to your .env file

 *Riot API:*
 `RIOT_API_KEY`